 In the event unusual conditions necessitate rescheduling, suspension, or cancellation of games, the Tournament Director shall have the authority to make any changes to best serve the interest of the tournament holistically while realizing the need to determine champions in each bracket by a certain time period.

 The following rules for unusual conditions shall apply:

 · If a game is suspended, the Center Referee shall make note of the score and time remaining for the game on the Game Scorecard.

-· If a game is suspended after completing at least one half has been played and cannot be completed due to rescheduling difficulties, it will be declared a complete game and the score will stand as is.
+· If a game is suspended and cannot be completed due to rescheduling difficulties, it will be declared a complete game and the score will stand as is.